 - break the law or get into trouble with the police

-- lose control, behave inappropriately and harm important relationships with friends and family.
+- lose control, behave inappropriately and harm important relationships or damage her reputation.

 You and other significant adults are a major influence on your child’s use of alcohol.

 You’re unlikely to be able to stop your child from trying alcohol, but you can be a role model for safe habits.
 For example, you can send your child powerful messages about alcohol by drinking occasionally, in moderation and in company.

 Even the way you talk about alcohol and other drugs sends a message.
 For example, you might think about what your child hears when an adult says something like, ‘I need a drink – I had a shocking day at work’.

 You can help your child avoid the risks of alcohol use by talking about safe alcohol use, including:

 - drinking in a safe environment and avoiding unsafe environments – for example, with strangers, or at large events and parties where there are no adults

 - not drinking on an empty stomach, and alternating alcoholic drinks with water